 Because point number and delta data are stored in a packed representation, the data shall be processed from the start in order to determine the presence of any particular point number, or to retrieve the delta for a particular item.
 For this reason, the format is best suited to processing all of the data in a given tuple variation table at once rather than processing data for individual target items.
 In the case of glyph outlines, this is reasonable since there is no common application scenario for interpolating an adjusted position of a single outline point.

 The “phantom” points, which provide side-bearing and advance width information, are a possible exception to that generalization, however.
 (See "Instructing TrueType Glyphs" [24] for more background on phantom points.)
 In particular, some text-layout operations require glyph metrics (advance widths or side bearings) without necessarily requiring glyph outline data.
 Yet the tuple variation store formats used in the ‘gvar’ table require that interpolated outlines be computed in order to obtain the interpolated glyph metrics.
-The ‘HVAR’ table and ‘VVAR’ table provide an alternative way to represent horizontal and vertical glyph metric variation data, and these use the item variation store format which is specifically designed to be suitable for processing data for particular target items.
+The ‘HVAR’ table and ‘VVAR’ table provide an alternative way to represent horizontal and vertical glyph metric variation data, and these use the ItemVariationStore format which is specifically designed to be suitable for processing data for particular target items.

 Differences between ‘gvar’ and ‘cvar’ tables